-3.1 billion people globally use social media, and no business can afford missing out on social media marketing in 2020.
+3.1 billion people globally use social media, and no business can afford to miss out on social media marketing as part of their strategy.
 If you are new to social media marketing, we have some best practice advice for you to start or build your social strategy.

 Starting any marketing campaign can be overwhelming for any organization, regardless of its size or budget.
 Adding to the situation, the entire social universe is a highly diversified terrain where chances of making a mistake are pretty high.
 To help you navigate social media, here are 9 tips to either build or optimize your social media marketing strategy.